 Residence and Moving Away from Home

-Moving into residence also means meeting and getting to know your roomates.
-Be patient and open minded when you first meet them and remember that they're in the same boat as you, they're in a new environment and are nervous and excited too.
-Get out of your dorm room and get to know them over a cup of coffee or a walk by the River.
-Play 20 questions, ask them why they chose Carleton and their program and learn what their schedule and study habits are to know what to expect once classes get underway.
+Moving into residence also means meeting and getting to know your roommates.
+Be patient and open minded when you first meet them and remember that they're in the same boat as you; they're in a new environment and are nervous and excited too.
+Get out of your dorm room and get to know them over a cup of coffee or a walk by the river.
+Play 20 questions, ask them why they chose Carleton and their program, and learn what their schedule and study habits are to know what to expect once classes get underway.

 If you're an international student, or even from a different province, Ottawa's climate can be quite a change.
 The temperature can get to -40°C in the winter months, and +40°C (with humidity) in the summer months.
 It's a wide range and pack accordingly.
 If you're not used to the cold, make sure to invest in a good quality winter jacket and winter boots as well as a hat, scarf, mitts and warm socks.
 A pair of skates can be bought or rented to go skating on the Rideau Canal, the world's largest skating rink.

-Meal plans are available but not necessary in order to eat anywhere on campus.
-All locations wil also accept cash, credit or debit transactions.
+Meal plans are available but all dining locations on campus will also accept cash, credit or debit transactions.
 If you are living on residence, a meal plan may be included in your residence cost.
 Check here to find out more.
 If you are off campus, there are also meal plan options for you found here.